 A concentration in art education consists of fine arts courses and professional education courses as set forth in The Coker College Teacher Education Guide.
 Students are prepared to become highly qualified professional educators who have the potential to be successful in the region, state and nation.
 Our mission is to prepare well-educated art teachers with sound foundation in art content knowledge, the liberal arts and professional education.
-Coker College's Art Education Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Coker College's Art Education Program is accredited by the Association of Schools of Art and Design (NASAD) and the National Council for Accreditation of Teacher Education (NCATE).